Helen Fay Brown - 18 WJTS

-She is preceded in death by her parents, and her siblings Ausbel Sturgeon, Lee Sturgeon, Mary Ann Quackenbush, and Jerry Sturgeon.
+She is preceded in death by her parents, her siblings Ausbel Sturgeon, Lee Sturgeon, Mary Ann Quackenbush and Jerry Sturgeon.

 Helen is survived by her husband of 75 years, Loren Brown, her six children; Dencil “Dink” (Lorrain) Brown of St. Croix, IN, David (Brenda) Brown of St. Croix, IN, Rita (Curt) House of Corydon, IN, Mike Brown of Marengo, IN, Larry Brown of St. Croix, IN, Garry (Barbara) Brown of St. Croix, IN, 15 grandchildren, 29 great-grandchildren, 26 great-great-grandchildren and her siblings; Opal Sturgeon Hammond, and LaDonna Sturgeon Smith.

-The funeral service will be held on Sunday, October 16, 2022, at 2:00 pm (fast time) at Denbo Funeral Home in English, IN.
+Funeral service will be held on Sunday, October 16, 2022 at 2:00 pm (fast time) at Denbo Funeral Home in English, IN.

 Online condolences may be made at www.denbo-dillmanfuneralhomes.com